nikhildd32/QuantBotCore/README.md

 QuantumBotCore is a scalable backend solution for chat applications, leveraging Firebase's real-time capabilities and Google Cloud Functions.
 It provides an efficient way to manage and handle chat messages, ensuring smooth and secure communication between users.

-## Features

-- Real-time chat message processing and storage
-- Secure and scalable backend infrastructure
-- Seamless integration with Firebase and Google Cloud Functions
-- Easy-to-use API for adding new chat messages

 ## Getting Started